maldorne/mudos/readme.md

 - Build the container image (from project base directory)

-  `docker build --no-cache -t neverbot/maldorne-mudos:v21.7b21_fr -f Dockerfile .`
+  `docker build --no-cache . -t ghcr.io/maldorne/mudos:v21.7b21_fr`

 - Run the container and take a look inside using a terminal

-  `docker run --rm -ti neverbot/maldorne-mudos:v21.7b21_fr /bin/bash`
+  `docker run --rm -ti ghcr.io/maldorne/mudos:v21.7b21_fr /bin/bash`

   Inside the container, in `/opt/mud`, you can find the directories `driver` (with the source code of MudOS) and `bin`, with the two binaries needed